 But in 2002 I made the conscious decision to listen to Abraham-Hicks and to put those principles into daily practice.
 And in that time I’ve gone from being a corporate wage slave with a four-hour-a-day commute to living in by the Red Sea, doing pretty much what I want, when I want.

-Now I’m 63 years old (did you hear the gulp?) and for the last 7 years I’ve been living the life I dreamed about, knowing that I could have done it years earlier.
+For the last 7+ years I’ve been living the life I dreamed about, knowing that I could have done it years earlier.
 I don’t want that for you.

 I already know that when I’m lying on my death bed, there are going to be many things I regret not doing.
 Some of them will never happen now – and that scares me – and some I still have time to do.
 If I could go back to tell my 40-year-old self anything, it would be “Don’t wait!
 Don’t leave it until later.
 Don’t believe you have plenty of time, because that time will slip away faster than you can ever imagine.”